Reprinted from Deadline Hollywood by Alexandra Del Rosario on January 16, 2021.

 The county continues its trend of at least 100,000 new cases every week, with L.A. seeing a total of 1,003,923 cases to date.
 Saturday’s numbers confirm 14,669 new Covid-19 cases and 253 new deaths, bringing L.A. to a total of 13,741 deaths.

-To date 7,597 people are currently hospitalized, with 22% of patient receiving care in the ICU.
+To date 7,597 people are currently hospitalized, with 22% of patients receiving care in the ICU.
+The UK variant has caused immense suffering across the United Kingdom which makes the use of face masks from a website like sciquip.co.uk even more important.

 In addition to the latest count, Los Angeles Public Health officials have confirmed the first case of the U.K. Coronavirus variant B.1.1.7.
 The varying strain, which caused the U.K. to undergo another lockdown, is more contagious, officials say. …